...

 Interested in signing up for a field trip?
 The American River Conservancy Environmental Education Program offers a wide range of NGSS aligned lesson for grades K-12.
 Example activities include outdoor science experiences, hands-on environmental education activities, art experiences, and stewardship projects.
 You can find full descriptions on our Field Trip Menu.

-Homeschool families can take advantage of our monthly Homeschool Friday programs with a different theme and activities each month – find details and register here.
+Homeschool families can take advantage of our monthly Homeschool Friday programs with a different theme and activities each month – find details and registration here.

 Please fill out our Interest Form and someone will reach out to schedule your trip.
 If you have additional questions, please email [email protected]